noahl25/comcon/README.md

 ## Important Notes

-- **Your user ID is connected to your browser cookies.
+- **Your user ID is connected to your (http only) browser cookies.
 If you want to test multiple users, opening the project in another browser or a different profile will allow you to do so.
 User activity should be persistent unless cookies are cleared.**
 - I included a database that already has some content in it, so you should be able to see communities and posts immediately.
 - Images are served locally, so if you want to use the database I included, make sure that you have all the images in the backend/images folder.